Uxbridge, Massachusetts: Colonial era, Revolution, Quakers, and abolition

-Quakers including Richard Mowry migrated here from Smithfield, Rhode Island, and built mills, railroads, houses, tools and Conestoga wagon wheels.
+Quakers migrated from Smithfield, Rhode Island, and built mills, railroads, houses, tools and Conestoga wagon wheels.
 Southwick's store housed the Social and Instructive Library.
-Friends Meetinghouse, next to Moses Farnum's farm, had prominent abolitionists Abby Kelley Foster and Effingham Capron as members.
-Capron led the 450 member local anti-slavery society.
-Brister Pierce, formerly a slave in Uxbridge, was a signer of an 1835 petition to Congress demanding abolition of slavery and the slave trade in the District of Columbia.
-Local influences from the First and Second Great Awakenings can be seen with the early Congregational and Quaker traditions.
+Friends Meetinghouse had prominent abolitionists Abby Kelley Foster and Effingham Capron as members.

+Caprons led the 450 member local anti-slavery society.
+Brister Pierce, a former Uxbridge slave signed an 1835 petition for abolition of slavery in the District of Columbia.
+The anti-slavery movement locally had leadership from the Unitarian and Quaker communities.

 Early transportation, education, public health and safety

-The Tafts built the Middle Post Road's Blackstone River bridge in 1709.
+The Tafts built a Blackstone River bridge in 1709.
 "Teamsters" drove horse "team" freight wagons on the Worcester-Providence stage route.
 The Blackstone Canal brought horse-drawn barges to Providence through Uxbridge for overnight stops.
 The "crossroads village" was a junction on the Underground Railroad.
 The P&W Railroad ended canal traffic in 1848.

 A 1732 vote "set up a school for ye town of Uxbridge".
 A grammar school was followed by 13 one-room district school houses, built for $2000 in 1797.
-Uxbridge Academy (1818) became a prestigious New England prep school.
+The local Masonic Lodge housed the prestigious Uxbridge Academy (1818).

 Uxbridge voted against the smallpox vaccine.
-Samuel Willard treated smallpox victims, was a forerunner of modern psychiatry, and ran the first hospital for mental illness in America.
+Samuel Willard treated smallpox victims, and led the first private mental health asylum.
 Vital records recorded many infant deaths, the smallpox death of Selectman Joseph Richardson, "Quincy", "dysentary", and tuberculosis deaths.
-Leonard White recorded a malaria outbreak here in 1896 that led to firsts in the control of malaria as a mosquito-borne infection.
-Uxbridge led Massachusetts in robberies for a quarter of the year in 1922, and the town voted to hire its first nighttime police patrolman.
+Leonard White recorded a malaria outbreak that led to early mosquito control efforts.
 Peter Emerick summarized the history of policing in Uxbridge.